The Great Reservation System in India: Key Amendments & Case Laws Explained

 2) What is the limit of reservation?

-The First Backward Classes Commission was established in 1953 by the President of India per Article 340 of the constitution and was presided over by Kaka Kalelkar.
+The First Backwards Classes Commission was established in 1953 by the President of India per Article 340 of the constitution and was presided over by Kaka Kalelkar.
 The panel may recommend actions that the federal and state governments should take to ease the struggles of the socially and educationally underprivileged.

 On March 30, 1955, the Kaka Kalelkar Commission turned in its final report.
 It had compiled a list of some of the commission's recommendations, which were as follows: